gbadev-org/tonc/content/text.md

 > **Semi-obsolete**
 >
 > I have another text system here that is much more powerful (as in, really working on every video mode and has a printf too) than what's described in this page.
 However, it's rather large, not completely finished and it would take some time to write the description page and alter the text to fit the demos again.
-A tonclib version that has the relevant changes can be found at [http://www.coranac.com/files/misc/tonclib-1.3b.rar](http://www.coranac.com/files/misc/tonclib-1.3b.rar).
+A libtonc version that has the relevant changes can be found at [http://www.coranac.com/files/misc/tonclib-1.3b.rar](http://www.coranac.com/files/misc/tonclib-1.3b.rar).

 ## Text system internals {#sec-in}